thefalc/instabread-codelab-sample/README.md

 1. Navigate to [https://dashboard.moov.io/signin](https://dashboard.moov.io/signin) and login to your Moov account.
 1. In the navigation menu, select **Developers > New API Key**.
-1. Enter a name for the API Key and paste in your ngrok https URL.
+1. Enter a name for the API Key and paste into your ngrok https URL.
 1. Click **Create API key**.
 1. You’ll be shown a **Public key** and **Secret key**.
 1. Copy the Public key and in the terminal running Instabread, stop the app and type **export MOOV_PUBLIC_KEY=&lt;COPIED PUBLIC KEY>**.